LTUC/amman-dotnet-401d2/curriculum/class-27/lab/README.md

 ## To Submit this Assignment

-- Continue to work in your `Ecommerce-App` repository
+- Continue to work in your `E-Commerce-App` repository
 - Create a branch named `sprint-#-milestone-#`
 - Write your code
 - Commit often